The ANZAHPE Board of Directors

-Members of the CoM are elected by the membership at the Annual General Meeting.
-The Committee consists of up to ten members, being the five Office Bearers and five ordinary members (CoM Representatives).
+Directors of the Board are elected at the Annual General Meeting.
+The Board consists of up to ten members, being the five Office Bearers and five ordinary members.
 The Office Bearers comprise the President, Vice-President, Treasurer, Secretary and Membership Secretary.
-Other than the Office Bearer positions, particular responsibilities are given to Committee members by appointment.
+Other than the Office Bearer positions, particular responsibilities are given to Board members by appointment.
 These may vary from one year to the next, depending upon the particular activities at the time and may include such responsibilities as Bulletin Editor, Student Liaison Representative, Sponsorship/Marketing Manager, Conference Liaison and Journal Liaison and Digital Communications Manager.
-Additional roles that may be held by non-Committee members that report to CoM include Public Officer, FoHPE Editor, and Conference Convenor.
+Additional roles that may be held by non-Board members that report to the Board include the Public Officer, FoHPE Editor, and Conference Convenor.

-Jo was elected to the CoM in July 2020.
-Her current role as Associate Dean of student Affairs and Service quality and Curriculum lead for the Bond Medical Program enables her to work with key stakeholders within the tertiary and health service sector.
+Jo was elected to the Board of Directors in July 2020.
+Her current role as Associate Dean of student Affairs and Service Quality for the Health Science and Medicine faculty, at Bond University as well as Curriculum lead for the Bond Medical Program enables her to work strategically with key stakeholders within the tertiary and health service sector.

 As the current Vice President, Koshila’s focus is on strategy development and new initiatives.
 Koshila is a Senior Lecturer and Coordinator of the postgraduate courses in clinical education in the Prideaux Discipline of Clinical Education at Flinders University.
 She is passionate about supporting health professionals to develop their expertise as educators, educational leaders, scholars and researchers.
 Koshila is an experienced qualitative researcher and her research interests include professional learning/faculty development, curriculum and pedagogy, and the use of theory in health professions education research.
 Koshila is also a Fellow of ANZAHPE.

-As Secretary of the ANZAHPE Committee of Management, Megan is responsible for coordinating correspondence for the Association.
+As Secretary of the ANZAHPE Board of Directors, Megan is responsible for coordinating correspondence for the Association.
 She also manages the Awards and Grants portfolio.

 Megan is also an Education Advisor and Lecturer in the Education Unit of the Otago Medicine School at the University of Otago, Dunedin, New Zealand.
 Her research interests include students’ experiences of learning, assessment, and conceptual development; curriculum and faculty development; and interprofessional education.